CSCI3150-CUHK/assignment_1/Assignment1_documentation.md

 ### 2.1.
 Target

+Suppose we have a directory structure shown below as an example:

+- dir1
+  - dir2

-Implement a shell program that supports
+Implement a shell program that supports:

 - one built-in command: `cd` command